canonical/pycloudlib/docs/clouds/qemu.md

 ## Requirements

-In addition to requirements specified in `setup.py`, on Ubuntu systems, the QEMU datasource requires the following packages:
+In addition to requirements specified in `setup.py`, on Ubuntu systems, the QEMU cloud requires the following packages:

 * qemu-system-x86
 * qemu-utils  # for qemu-img